Harshinijaya/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:J.Harshini RegisterNumber:212224050120
 */
 ```
 module exp_3a(A,B,C,sum,carry);